TkzcM/eth-gasnow-extention/README.md

+# Overview

+This is a fork of [gasnow extention](https://github.com/Taichi-Network/eth-gasnow-extention), using [etherchain gas price api](https://www.etherchain.org/tools/gasnow) instead.

-# Notice
+# How to install

-This project has been transferred to other development and maintenance.
-If you have any questions, please contact the developer in discord: https://discord.com/invite/H9XZyZuTBM

-by 2021年06月17日10:37:41
+Download files from [release page](https://github.com/CtheSky/eth-gasnow-extention/releases), and manually install it in chrome or firefox.

 # gasnow-extention
 GasNow extension for browser